 District employees may be permitted to attend meetings of professional organizations during a workday, with pay, if a direct school-related purpose will be accomplished.
-Such release time shall not be granted if the meetings are primarily to pursue the business of the organization.

 PURCHASE OF SUPPLIES

 Everything that is purchased must have a purchase order and number.
 The Superintendent or Principal must approve all purchases.
 Purchase orders may be obtained in the office.
 Purchases made without a PO could become your property and responsibility.